dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_articles/user_stories/view_articles_list/README.md

 ## Mockups

 1. Admin user sees a list of articles
+2. Admin user clicks conference filter and sees the options
-2. Admin user clicks status filter and sees the options
+3. Admin user clicks status filter and sees the options
-3. Admin user clicks search icon and sees an input field
+4. Admin user clicks search icon and sees an input field
-4. Admin user sees actions for a published article
+5. Admin user sees actions for a published article
-5. Admin user sees actions for an unpublished article
+6. Admin user sees actions for an unpublished article
-6. Admin user sees a category preview page
+7. Admin user sees a category preview page

 <details>
   <summary>Click here to see mockups details</summary>